sinclairfr/shell_scripts/README.md

 ## ⭐ Features

-- 🛠️ Simple and efficient shell scripts
-- 🔧 Easy to use and modify
-- 📦 Lightweight and portable
+- 🎯 Smart file renaming with accent removal
-- 🔄 Automation made easy
+- 🔄 Safe undo functionality
+- 📝 Detailed logging
+- 🧪 Dry-run mode for testing
+- 🛡️ Safety checks to prevent data loss

 ## 🛡️ Requirements

 - Bash shell
+- `iconv` command for character conversion
+- `tac` command for log file reversal
 - Basic Unix/Linux commands
-- Permissions to execute scripts

 ## 📚 Documentation

-For detailed documentation of each script, please refer to the comments within the script files.
+For detailed documentation, refer to the comments within each script file.

 ---

+Made with ❤️ by [Your Name]